stephengold/Minie/README.md

 the effects of margin become less obvious.

-If these workarounds are impractical, consider using a shape that isn't distorted by margin:
+If these workarounds are impractical, consider using a precise shape, one that isn't distorted by margin:

   + `Box2dShape`
   + `BoxCollisionShape`